 The Breach of Duty Caused Injuries

 Only the driver being negligent won’t make him liable for the injuries or the accident.
 You need to prove that the driver’s negligence was the direct or the most proximate cause of the accident.
-This means that you should be able to prove that the accident would not have happened if the defendant driver had been more responsible and careful.
+This means that you should prove that the accident would not have happened if the defendant driver had been more responsible and careful.

 Shared Fault in Car Accidents

 It is possible that you may also have been partly at fault and contributed to causing the accident.
-In such a circumstance, either the compensation you can recover from the defendant is reduced or you are denied any compensation if proven to be at fault.
+In such a circumstance, either the compensation you can recover from the defendant is reduced, or you are denied any compensation if proven to be at fault.
 The impact of sharing the fault with the defendant driver varies from state to state.
 Based on shared fault statutes, states can be divided into the following categories:

 Pure Comparative Fault States: In such states, the compensation reduced is directly proportional to the extent or part you played in causing the accident.
-For instance, if you were 70% responsible for an accident and the damages caused are US$10,000 then you are entitled to receive a benefit of US$3000.
+For instance, if you were 70% responsible for an accident and the damages caused are US$10,000, then you are entitled to receive a benefit of US$3000.

 Why Hire a Car Accident Attorney?